 Some things defy explanation.

-It looks for reasons, for purposes, for motives.
-Why? is a question that demands an explanation for the reason things are as they are.
+Why? we want an explanation for the reason things are as they are.

-- “Why?” was a question God asked in the earliest days of human history.
-To Cain—“Why are you angry?”
-To Abraham—“Why did Sarah laugh?”
+- “Why?” was a question God asked in the earliest days of human history. — “Why are you angry?”
+God asked Cain.

-- Job asked, “Why did I not die at birth?”
+- “Why did I not die at birth?”
+Job asked in anguish.

-- Jesus repeatedly asked, “Why are you anxious?”
+- Jesus repeatedly asked the “Why?” question, “Why are you anxious?”
 “Why do you look at the speck in your brother’s eye?”
 “Why do you call me ‘Lord, Lord’ and do not do what I say?”
 “Why do you not believe me?”
 “Why have you forsaken me?”

 Why do we exist?

-Our existence is most certainly a cosmic accident if there is no personal Creator.
-On this way of seeing things, we exist by chance, not by design or purpose and all our notions of ultimate meaning and purpose are based on wishful thinking or irrational fantasy.
+If there is no personal Creator, our existence is most certainly a cosmic accident.
+We exist by chance, not by design or purpose.
+All our notions of ultimate meaning and purpose are based on wishful thinking, or irrational fantasy.

 Perhaps we were meant for more.
-Perhaps our search itself reminds us that we were meant for more than this life.
+Perhaps our search itself tells us we were meant for more.

 - “Unique among living species, human life is aware of itself, yet we find ourselves in a world that doesn’t explain itself.
 So we’re impelled to ask why things are as they are and how we fit in.
 What gives life to life?
 Why is there something rather than nothing?”